 The first blog in our Accelerating Payments series looks at how the Covid-19 pandemic has propelled payments digitisation, opening the door to a realm of future possibilities.
-With a vaccine now firmly on the horizon, will payments revert, or will the trend continue?
+With vaccines now being rolled out, signalling hope that an end is in sight – will payments revert or will the trend continue?

-It is likely that we won’t understand the full extent to which the COVID-19 pandemic has changed our lives until we are looking at 2020 in a rear view mirror.
-As people have remained home (and isolated) during the pandemic, they have resorted to purchasing their daily needs online.
+It is likely that we won’t understand the full extent to which COVID-19 has changed our lives until we are looking at the pandemic in a rear view mirror.
+As people have remained home (and isolated) during the pandemic, they have resorted to purchasing many of their daily needs online.

 It is easy to assume that the pandemic has significantly accelerated the shift towards digital payments.
 A report into the impact of the pandemic by the International Monetary Fund pointed out that ‘digital financial services allow for social distancing, which is of particular value during the pandemic’, and in April 2020 the World Health Organisation recommended the use of contactless payments to slow the spread of the virus.

 Research shows that contactless payments, which were already increasing in many parts of the world as a result of legislation and initiatives such as Europe’s Payment Services Directive and Single European Payments Area (SEPA) have soared, particularly for low-value purchases; according to Mastercard, three-quarters of its transactions in Europe are now contactless.

 Mobile payments have also increased sharply – in the US, 56% of retailers are now accepting e-wallet payments, compared with 44% before the pandemic.

 The underlying story, though, is more nuanced.
 While the use of contactless card payments has increased, the shutdown of the retail sector in many countries has resulted in a sharp fall in economic activity and point-of-sale acceptance volumes.
 EY estimates that total payment transaction volumes in Europe will fall by around a quarter this year.